carlwiedemann/foresite/README.md

     Created directory /Users/carlwiedemann/my_blog/out
     Created file /Users/carlwiedemann/my_blog/template.rhtml

-A single template file and two subdirectories are created:
+A single wrapper template file and two subdirectories are created.

+Some facts:

-* `md` subdirectory: Will contain markdown files (.md) for you to edit.
-The markdown files are the *source of truth* for your site's content.
+* `md` subdirectory contains markdown files for editing.
+Each markdown file will be a separate post and *source of truth* for your site's content.
-* `out` subdirectory: Will contain HTML files (.md) generated from the markdown and an `index.html` file for your site's home page.
+* `out` subdirectory contains generated HTML files including an `index.html` file listing all posts.
-* The `template.rhtml` file is an HTML wrapper template using [Embedded Ruby (ERB)](https://docs.ruby-lang.org/en/3.2/ERB.html) for all generated the HTML files.
+* `template.rhtml` file is a sole wrapper template using [Embedded Ruby (ERB)](https://docs.ruby-lang.org/en/3.2/ERB.html).

 ### 2. Write your first post

-You can create your first post with `foresite touch`, passing a title as its sole argument:
+Run `foresite touch` to generate a new markdown file in the `md` subdirectory.
+The post title is its sole argument:

     $ foresite touch "Welcome to my site"
     Created file /Users/carlwiedemann/my_blog/md/2023-01-15-welcome-to-my-site.md